aforarpitkumar/aforarpitkumar/README.md

 - 👀 I’m interested in Game development
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on Unity/Webdevelopment
-- I love to me friends who are from coding background.
 - 📫 How to reach me ?
-- Ans - dm me at aforarpitkumar@gmail.com or best is to send me message request on Instgram (with the subject "Hello Arpit I found you from GitHub" )
+- Ans - Best is to send me message request on Instagram (with the subject "Hello Arpit I found you from GitHub" )
+- I love to make friends who are from coding background.
 - Instagram Link -> https://www.instagram.com/arpit_kumar__21/
 - I hope that will work